About arc42

 Risk Description

-Inexperience in Microservices Architectures
+Inexperience in microservices architectures

 Rust learning curve

-Inexperience in using Docker
+Inexperience in using docker and orchestration

-Data Consistency
+Data consistency

 Technical debt Description